buda-base/volume-manifest-builder/README.md

 - `manifestforlist` the command mode, which operates on a list of RIDs
 - `manifestforwork` alternate command line mode, which works on one path
-- `manifestFromS3` the mode which runs continuously, polling an S3 resource for a file, and processing all the files it finds.
-  This is the mode which runs on a service.

 ## Service